Azure/azure-sdk-for-net/sdk/cdn/Azure.ResourceManager.Cdn/src/autorest.md

   - from: swagger-document
     where: $.definitions.DeepCreatedOriginGroupProperties.properties.responseBasedOriginErrorDetectionSettings
     transform: $['x-nullable'] = true
-  - from: swagger-document
+  - from: cdn.json
-    where: $.definitions.DeepCreatedOriginProperties.properties.httpPort
+    where: $.definitions.*.properties.httpPort
     transform: $['x-nullable'] = true
-  - from: swagger-document
+  - from: cdn.json
-    where: $.definitions.DeepCreatedOriginProperties.properties.httpsPort
+    where: $.definitions.*.properties.httpsPort
     transform: $['x-nullable'] = true
-  - from: swagger-document
+  - from: cdn.json
-    where: $.definitions.DeepCreatedOriginProperties.properties.priority
+    where: $.definitions.*.properties.priority
     transform: $['x-nullable'] = true
+  - from: cdn.json
+    where: $.definitions.*.properties.weight
+    transform: $['x-nullable'] = true
   - from: swagger-document
-    where: $.definitions.DeepCreatedOriginProperties.properties.weight
+    where: $.definitions.OriginProperties.properties.privateEndpointStatus
     transform: $['x-nullable'] = true
   - from: swagger-document
     where: $.paths['/providers/Microsoft.Cdn/checkNameAvailability'].post.operationId